 - 13 Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - 14 This ST makes various refinements to the above mentioned PP and AUG.
 They are all properly identified in the text typeset as indicated here.
 The original text of the PP is repeated as scarcely as possible in this document for reading convenience.
 All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-PP-0035, AUG1 for Addition #1 of AUG and AUG4 for Addition #4 of AUG.

 3 TOE description

 3.1 TOE overview

-15 The Target of Evaluation (TOE) comprises three products: the ST23ZL48A, ST23ZL34A, and ST23ZL18A.
+15 The Target of Evaluation (TOE) is the ST33F1MD.